Join our mobile Rapid Response Network!

 Defenders' Impact

-In 2000, in response to Defenders’ petition and litigation, the U.S. Fish and Wildlife Service (FWS) listed the lynx as “threatened” under the Endangered Species Act (ESA).
-This listing provided lynx with many protections and much needed attention, helped support research and monitoring of lynx populations across the lower 48 states, and stopped lynx trapping in Montana.
+In 2000, in response to Defenders’ petition and litigation, the U.S. Fish and Wildlife Service listed the lynx as “threatened” under the ESA.
+This listing provided lynx with many protections and much needed attention, helped support research and monitoring of lynx populations found in the contiguous U.S., and stopped lynx trapping in Montana.

 Defenders also supported the Colorado Division of Wildlife as they reintroduced lynx to core habitat in the southern Rocky Mountains.